‘WWE Fastlane 2017’ Results Round-Up

 WWE Fastlane 2017 is one of the biggest events of WWE this year.
 There have been plenty of predictions.
 Some proved right.
 Some proved wrong.
-We really thought that the matches will be more intense.
+We really thought that the matches would be more intense.
 The result ended up a lot lesser than most of us imagined.
 So what happened during the matches?
 Here’s a quick round-up of match results and reactions to each win.

 Universal Championship Match – Goldberg def.
 Kevin Owens (c)